asujaykk/Yolov7-Multi-Object-tracking/README.md

 The tracker process the detections of the current frame and  identify the best matches for the objects from the previous frame.
 The matched objects will get the unique identification from the previous objects.
 The tracker also need to clear missed object and add new entries as video progress.
 We are using 'MultiObjcetTracker' package for this purpose.
 This tracker can be integrated to an object detection code with very mnimal code change and very minimal interface parameters.

-The user instructions and interface details of 'MultiObjcetTracker' is explained in this repository: https://github.com/asujaykk/MultiObjectTracker.git
+The interface details of 'MultiObjcetTracker' is explained in this repository: https://github.com/asujaykk/MultiObjectTracker.git

 ## 3. How to run object tracker demo?
 This object tracker is designed to work with 'yolov7 object detector', but it can be used with any object detector by formating the output of object detector to make it compatable with 'tracker.track()' method.
 The expected parameter format of 'tracker.track()' method explained here(https://github.com/asujaykk/MultiObjectTracker.git).
 So if you are using any other object detection model then please convert the detection output to the supported format before passing to 'tracker.track()' method.

-1. As a first step clone this repository (its a stripped copy of  'WongKinYiu/yolov7' repository only for inferenec) to your working directory with below command.
+1. As a first step clone this repository (its a stripped copy of  'https://github.com/WongKinYiu/yolov7.git' repository only for inferenec) to your working directory with below command.
 ```
   git clone https://github.com/asujaykk/Yolov7-Multi-Object-tracking.git
 ```